-Associate Professor Tim Sercombe combines his technical expertise as a materials engineer with being Dean and Head of School of Engineering at UWA.
+Professor Tim Sercombe combines his technical expertise as a materials engineer with being Dean and Head of School of Engineering at UWA.
 Tim has been working in additive manufacturing since 1996.
 We are fortunate to have him as a collaborator on the UV testing of SLS vs conventional manufactured materials project.

 Dr. Tim French works in modal logic and has co-supervised all the cognitive computing projects in the SHL.
 He provides ontology, reasoning, machine learning and much other advice and has worked on many theoretical and industry use case challenges.
 Tim has been a regular mentor in Unearthed Hackathon events and helped establish the WA section of CoderDojo, a global network of free computer programming clubs.

-Dr. Wei Liu from the UWA School of Computer Science and Software Engineering collaborates with us on cognitive computing projects out of the SHL.
+Associate Professor Wei Liu from the UWA School of Computer Science and Software Engineering collaborates with us on cognitive computing projects out of the SHL.
 Along with Tim she has cosupervised all of the SHL NLP projects and worked on industry use cases.
 Her expertise spans multi-agent systems, semantic web and ontology applications, and e-commerce.
 Wei’s review paper ‘Ontology Learning from Text: A look back and into the future’ 17 has received 240+ citations to date.